sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

    ![Alt](/X.png "Title") <>

 5. Place the completed PDB into the center of the drone frame.
 For each of the 4 corner screw holes of the PDB, screw a standoff through the hole and into the drone frame.
 Note that the drone frame doesn't have screw grooves for the standoffs - you will create these grooves by lightly applying downward force while screwing.
-Once the PDB is secure, remove the black screws from the standoffs.
+Once the PDB is secure, remove the black bolts from the standoffs.
 It may help to use a long-nose plier to hold the standoffs while unscrewing.

    ![Alt](/X.png "Title") <>

-6. Attach CW motors to the bottom-right and top-left of the drone frame, using 2 black screws for each attachment.
+6. Attach CW motors to the bottom-right and top-left of the drone frame, using 2 black bolts for each attachment.

    ![Alt](/X.png "Title") <>

-7. Attach CCW motors to the bottom-left and top-right of the drone frame, using 2 black screws for each attachment.
+7. Attach CCW motors to the bottom-left and top-right of the drone frame, using 2 black bolts for each attachment.

    ![Alt](/X.png "Title") <>